• Skip to primary navigation

 Fine Tune:

-• Turn potentiometer P1 to get zener voltage one needs.
+• Turn potentiometer P1 to get Zener voltage one needs and adjust for best performance.

 Note:

-• Be safe when working with electricity and if one is unfamiliar with electronics ask expert or someone who knows.
+• Finally, be safe when working with electricity and if one is unfamiliar with electronics ask expert or someone who knows.

 Conclusion:

-To conclude Simple AC Drill Speed Controller Circuit gives more control to user who can change drill speed easily so one can work better and faster in many jobs.
+To conclude, AC Drill Speed Controller Circuit gives more control to user who can change drill speed easily so one can work better and faster in many jobs.

 References: